h5md/h5md/draft.rst

 links to the "step" and "time" datasets of one data group.
 If data are sampled at different times (for instance, one needs the positions more frequently than the velocities), "step" and "time" are unique to each data group.

+The datasets "value" and "time" may possess an optional attribute "unit" that gives the physical unit of their respective data ("nm" for the position, for instance).

 Trajectory group
 ----------------